abhishek-verma-26/Capstone_Supervised_Learning/README.md

 # Introduction
-This is a Capstone Project of Supervised Machine Learning on the FEMA dataset of flood insurance made since 1978.
+This is a Capstone Project on Supervised Machine Learning on the FEMA dataset of flood insurance made since 1978.

 In total more than 2.4 million records are present with 39 columns (739 MB)